Xilinx/XRT/src/runtime_src/doc/toc/xma_user_guide.rst

 ===========================================
 Xilinx Media Accelerator (XMA)
 ===========================================
-Major XMA Changes in this 2019.2 Release:
+Major XMA Changes in 2019.2 Release:

-    YAML configuration file is not used by XMA Resource management is not handled by XMA
+1. YAML configuration file is not used by XMA
+2. Resource management is not handled by XMA

-        So channel_id for multi-channel kernels must be handled in host video application (like ffmpeg) channel_id is input to XMA in session_create API as part of the properties argument See XRM for resource management details
+   a.
+So channel_id for multi-channel kernels must be handled in host video application (like ffmpeg)
+   b. channel_id is input to XMA in session_create API as part of the properties argument
+   c.
+See XRM for resource management details

-    MPSoC PL & soft kernels are supported in XMA Direct register read & write is not available DataFlow kernels are supported (In-Progress)
+3. MPSoC PL & soft kernels are supported in XMA
+4. Direct register read & write is not available
+5. DataFlow kernels are supported (In-Progress)
-    ZeroCopy support has changed.
-See below for details BufferObject added.
+6. ZeroCopy support has changed.
 See below for details
+7. BufferObject added.
+See below for details
-    XmaFrame & XmaDataBuffer can use device buffers instead of host only memory Support for device_only buffers
+8. XmaFrame & XmaDataBuffer can use device buffers instead of host only memory
+9. Support for device_only buffers
-    Session creation & destroy APIs are thread safe now Multi-process support is from XRT
+10. Session creation & destroy APIs are thread safe now
+11. Multi-process support is from XRT
-    schedule_work_item  API changed to return CUCmdObj
+12. schedule_work_item  API changed to return CUCmdObj
-    New API xma_plg_schedule_cu_cmd & xma_plg_cu_cmd_status can be used instead of schedule_work_item
+13. New API xma_plg_schedule_cu_cmd & xma_plg_cu_cmd_status can be used instead of schedule_work_item
-        In a session if using xma_plg_cu_cmd_status then do NOT use xma_plg_is_work_item_done in same session Supports up to 128 CUs per device (in-progress; Testcase needed) CU register map size < 4KB
+14. In a session if using xma_plg_cu_cmd_status then do NOT use xma_plg_is_work_item_done in same session
+15. Supports up to 128 CUs per device (in-progress; Testcase needed)
+16. CU register map size < 4KB
-    By default XMA will automatically select default ddr bank for new device buffers (as per selected CU).
+17. By default XMA will automatically select default ddr bank for new device buffers (as per selected CU).
 Session_create may provide user selected default ddr bank input when XMA will use user select default ddr bank for plugin with that session
-    For using ddr bank other than default session ddr_bank use APIs xma_plg_buffer_alloc_arg_num().
-See below for info XMA now support multiple ddr bank per plugin.
-See below for info on xma_plg_buffer_alloc_arg_num() XMA version check API added to plugin struct.
-See below for details New session type XMA_ADMIN for non-video applications to control multiple CUs in single session.
-See below for details get_session_cmd_load(): Get CU command load of various sessions relative to each other.
-Printed to log file CU command load of all session is automatically sent to log file at end of the application This gives info on which sessions (or CUs) are more busy compared to other sessions (or CUs)
+18. For using ddr bank other than default session ddr_bank use APIs xma_plg_buffer_alloc_arg_num().
+See below for info
+19. XMA now support multiple ddr bank per plugin.
+See below for info on xma_plg_buffer_alloc_arg_num()
+20. XMA version check API added to plugin struct.
+See below for details
+21. New session type XMA_ADMIN for non-video applications to control multiple CUs in single session.
+See below for details
+22. get_session_cmd_load(): Get CU command load of various sessions relative to each other.
+Printed to log file
+23. CU command load of all session is automatically sent to log file at end of the application
+24. This gives info on which sessions (or CUs) are more busy compared to other sessions (or CUs)

 Introduction
 ---------------